-Exemptions - if the average of the two midterm marks is at least 4.00, students are offered to be exempted from the oral (dissection) part of the semifinal examination with the following marks: good (4) - if the midterm results are 4+4 or 3+5; excellent (5)- if the midterm results are 4+5 or 5+5.
+Exemptions - if the average of the two midterm marks is at least 4.00, an exemption is offered from the oral (dissection) part of the semifinal examination with the following marks: good (4) - if the midterm results are 4+4 or 3+5; excellent (5) - if the midterm results are 4+5 or 5+5.

 These students only need to take the written part of the semifinal examination.

-Please note that only marks from the first, official, attempt are counted in, marks earned at the retake midterm/s are not considered.
-Furthermore, the result of the first attempt cannot be improved/upgraded by taking the retake midterm.
+Please note that only marks from the first, official, attempt are counted in, marks earned at the retake midterm/s (because of absence) are not considered.
+Furthermore, the result of the first attempt cannot be improved/upgraded by taking a retake midterm.

 Students may request an oral examination to replace the written theoretical part for the 2nd or 3rd retakes of the semifinal examination.
-The request will have to be submitted in writing with the Course Director 48 hours prior to the date of the examination.
-This request has to be resubmitted in case students would like to ask for a further occasion.
+The request will have to be submitted in writing with the Course Director within 48 hours of the date of the examination.